 YOUTH BIBLE

-LESSONS

 LESSON

-LEVEL

-Esau and Jacob ESAU AND JACOB Our last lesson ended with the death of Abraham.
+Esau and Jacob

+ESAU AND JACOB

+Our last lesson ended with the death of Abraham.
 He was 175 years old when he died.
 But before his death, Abraham wanted to make sure that Isaac did not marry one of the women from Canaan.
 So Abraham told a trusted servant, "Go to where my father's family lives and bring back a wife for Isaac."
 God led the servant to Rebekah, the daughter of Abraham's nephew.

-After Rebekah decided she would marry Isaac, the servant then returned home with Rebekah.
-Abraham was very happy when Isaac married her.
-Isaac was forty years old when he married Rebekah.
-For twenty years, Isaac and Rebekah could not have children.
+The servant then returned home with Rebekah.
+Abraham was happy when Isaac married her.
+Isaac was 40 years old when he married Rebekah.
+For 20 years, Isaac and Rebekah could not have children.
 Isaac prayed to God about it and God answered his prayers.
 Rebekah would soon give birth to twins!

 When the twins were born, they did not look alike.
 The first one born was red and hairy, but the second one born had smooth skin.
 Isaac and Rebekah named their firstborn son Esau and their second son Jacob.

 As Esau and Jacob grew, they began to have different interests.
-Esau became a rugged hunter, spending much of his time out in the woods.
-Jacob stayed closer to home and kept the sheep.
-Isaac loved Esau more than Jacob because he liked the Parents: Explain the meaning of the boldface words.
+Esau became a hunter, spending much of his time out in the woods.
+Jacob stayed closer to home and cared for the sheep.

+Isaac loved Esau more than he loved Jacob and he liked the

+Parents: Explain the meaning of the boldface words.
 Read to your child the story of Abraham's servant finding a wife for Isaac (Genesis 24).
 Be sure to explain why Abraham did not want Isaac to marry a woman from Canaan.
 Also explain that it was a custom then for parents to choose whom their sons and daughters would marry.
-Tell your child that Esau and Jacob would become the fathers of two different nations. venison which Esau brought home.
+Tell your child that Esau and Jacob would become the fathers of two different nations.

+venison Esau brought home.
 But Rebekah loved Jacob more than Esau.

 Because Esau was the firstborn son, he had the birthright.
 This meant that he would receive a larger part of his father's wealth when his father died.

-One day Esau returned home from one of his hunting trips, dirty and famished from hunger.
+One day Esau returned home from one of his hunting trips, dirty, tired and hungry.
 He could not resist an offer Jacob made to him.
 Jacob offered to sell Esau a bowl of delicious-smelling soup for his birthright.

 Since Esau thought he would die without the food, he could not see what good his birthright would be.
 So Esau sold his birthright!
-Jacob should not have taken advantage of his brother to get something that did not belong to him.
+Jacob should not have made a deal with his brother to get something that did not belong to him.

 When Isaac was old and blind and thought he might die soon, he called Esau to him.
 "Go out and get me some of the venison I love.
-I will then bless you."
-But Rebekah overheard what Isaac told Esau.
+Then I will bless you."

+Rebekah heard what Isaac told Esau.
 She wanted her favorite son, Jacob, to receive the blessing instead.

 After Esau had gone out to hunt, Rebekah quickly planned how to trick Isaac into blessing Jacob while Esau was away.
 Jacob went along with the plan.
 Rebekah first sent him out to kill two young goats.
 She cooked the meat and then covered Jacob's hands and neck with the skins so he would feel hairy like Esau.

 When everything was ready, Jacob entered his father's tent.
-"The meal you asked for is ready," he told his father.
+"The meal you asked for is ready," Jacob told his father.
 "I want you to bless me now."
 Isaac thought the voice he heard was Jacob's instead of Esau's.
-"Come closer to me so that I may feel you," Isaac said.
-When he felt Jacob's hairy arms, Isaac was convinced he was speaking to Esau.
+"Come closer to me so I may feel you," Isaac said.
+When he felt Jacob's hairy arms, Isaac believed he was speaking to Esau.